-A bannister rail offers only limited support when going down, although having a second bannister installed on the opposite side might help if your staircase is narrow enough, providing equally balanced two-handed support.
+A banister rail offers only limited support when going down, although having a second banister installed on the opposite side might help if your staircase is narrow enough, providing equally balanced two-handed support.
 Using walking sticks or crutches is also tricky on the stairs, as they are set at the right height to help you walk on a level surface.

-Research suggest that falls coming down the stairs are more common than going up, although it could just be that more ‘descending falls’ are recorded in official statistics.
+Research indicates that falls coming down the stairs are more common than those going up, although it could just be that more ‘descending falls’ are recorded in official statistics.
 Why?
 Because the consequences are likely to be more serious, requiring official intervention by health services.

 This is bad enough, but not as bad as tripping or being let down by your body and then falling forwards into thin air.
 In this situation, the consequences really don’t bear thinking about.
 In short, however it happens, the one thing you need to avoid is falling on the stairs.
 Any fall can be serious, but a fall on the stairs can be catastrophic.

-All too often we install a stairlift for someone after they have suffered a fall on the stairs.
-We would much rather do it before that happens because, as with any health measure, prevention is always better than cure.
+All too often we install a stairlift for someone after they’ve suffered a fall on the stairs.
+It will help with their recovery, but we’d much rather do it before a fall happens because, as with any health measure, prevention is always better than cure.
 An Acorn Stairlift can be installed quickly, with no mess or structural alterations, and will probably cost less than you think.
 Why not book a free, no-obligation home survey to find out how an Acorn Stairlift can eliminate the potential danger of a fall on the stairs?

-To get the ball rolling, give us a call on Freephone 0800 016 9760 or click on the green ‘Get a free quote’ button at the top right of this page.
+To get the ball rolling, give us a call for free on 0808 223 4871 or click on the green ‘Get a free quote’ button at the top right of this page.